firedrakeproject/firedrake/python/firedrake_docs/source/solving-interface.rst

 Not all linear and non-linear systems defined by PDEs are created equal, and we therefore need ways of specifying which solvers to use and options to pass to them.
-Firedrake uses PETSc to solve both linear and non-linear systems and presents a uniform interface in ``solve`` to set PETSc solver options.
-In all cases, we set options in the solve call by passing a dictionary in using the ``solver_parameters``.
+Firedrake uses `PETSc`_ to solve both linear and non-linear systems and presents a uniform interface in ``solve`` to set PETSc solver options.
+In all cases, we set options in the solve call by passing a dictionary to the ``solver_parameters`` keyword argument.
 To set options we use the same names that PETSc uses in its command-line option setting interface (having removed the leading ``-``).
 For more complete details on PETSc option naming we recommend looking in the `PETSc manual`_.
 We describe some of the more common options here.

 Linear solver options
 ~~~~~~~~~~~~~~~~~~~~~